Nutritional Psychiatry: Is Food The Next Big Frontier In Mental Health Treatment?

 Food can be your best friend or worst enemy when it comes to managing a variety of health conditions.
 Just ask anyone who has reversed their type 2 diabetes by ditching the refined carbs or drastically reduced their rheumatoid arthritis symptoms after adopting an anti-inflammatory diet.
 Dietary habits and mood are clearly connected, too.
 This, of course, is clear in your day-to-day life whenever you experience that drop in energy and spike in irritability shortly after having a big slice of your co-worker's birthday cake.

 But the connection between diet and mental health goes a lot deeper than getting a little hangry now and then.
 About five years ago, I learned this firsthand.
 After suffering increasingly severe symptoms from a mystery illness (which I'd later learn was Lyme disease) to the point that I could no longer walk more than five minutes without debilitating pain, I had to leave my job in NYC and move back in with my parents.
 I felt completely isolated and slipped into such a low emotional state that I'd wake up crying and walk (or hobble) through my days in an apathetic fog.
 But one day, on a whim, I decided to ditch my go-to breakfast cereal and PB&J sandwiches for a veggie-heavy, paleo-style diet to help ease my pain.
 After a month, my pain was still there, but something I never expected happened—I felt significantly more optimistic—dare I say happy?
-I'm certainly not alone in my experience either.
+But as a reminder: this was my personal experience.
+For other people, Lyme disease can be far more severe and have subsequent mental health implications.

 "These days it's common to hear food referred to as medicine.
 What's so surprising to many people is the fact that this statement powerfully applies to mood," says David Perlmutter, M.D., renowned neurologist and host of the upcoming series Alzheimer's: The Science of Prevention.